 BE AWARE OF THE DIFFERENCE BETWEEN EXISTENTIAL DEPRESSION & CLINICAL DEPRESSION, AND BETWEEN POSITIVE DISINTEGRATION & PATHOLOGY

 If a gifted person has been invalidated in their own search for meaning, they may exhibit signs of depression which look very much like clinical depression.
 Similarly, positive disintegration is a process which many gifted people go through while trying to determine their own values and self-chosen ideal, and it can at times look like depression or anxiety.
 It is important for you to know and recognize the signs of existential depression and positive disintegration to avoid misdiagnosing and/or missing the opportunities that come with these transitory phases of a gifted person's personal development journey.

 Recommended reading on this includes: Searching for Meaning: Idealism, Bright Minds, Disillusionment & Hope by James Webb, and Living with Intensity: Understanding the Sensitivity, Excitability, and the Emotional Development of Gifted Children, Adolescents & Adults, a collection of essays edited by Susan Daniels and Michael Piechowski.

 BE AWARE OF GIFTED-SPECIFIC TRAUMA AND HOW IT IS HEALED

-There is little discussed about gifted-specific trauma in the literature, so Karin Eglinton and I explore this topic in our Conversations on Gifted Trauma podcast.
+There is little discussed about gifted-specific trauma in the literature, so I explore this topic in my Conversations on Gifted Trauma podcast.

 DON’T DO IT ALONE